astral-sh/uv-docker-example/README.md

 - Installation of uv
 - Installing the project dependencies and the project separately for optimal image build caching
 - Placing environment executables on the `PATH`
-- Running the web application
+- Running the web application in development mode

 The [`multistage.Dockerfile`](./multistage.Dockerfile) example extends the `Dockerfile` example to use multistage builds to reduce the final size of the image.
+This image runs the application in production mode.

 The [`standalone.Dockerfile`](./standalone.Dockerfile) example extends the `multistage.Dockerfile`
 example to use a managed Python interpreter in a multistage build instead of the system interpreter that comes with the base image.
+This image runs the application in production mode.

 ### Dockerignore file